 One of the biggest misconceptions about 3D printing is the amount of time it takes to produce an object.
 It's not a quick process; for example, printing a king or queen chess piece takes nearly one hour.
-When thinking about 3D printing it’s important to remember prints are being created one thin layer at a time so height, depth, in-fill and millimeter size all factor in to the final print time.
+When thinking about 3D printing it’s important to remember prints are being created one thin layer at a time so height, depth, supports and in-fill all factor in to the final print time.

 What can I print?

 Your imagination is the only limit when it comes to 3D printing.
 The print bed is 255 x 155 x 170mm (or 10 x 6 x 6.7in), so anything larger than this would need to be printed in stages/parts.

 The Way Public Library’s 3D printers and scanners may be used for lawful purposes only.
 Patrons are not permitted to use the Library’s 3D printers or scanners to produce materials that:

 - Violate local, state, or federal laws or regulations;